-Enter the following fields when uploading a Logger report to a File Transfer Protocol (FTP) site.
+Configure the following settings to upload a Logger report to a File Transfer Protocol (FTP) site.

 Upload to FTP Menu Fields

 Field Description Secure Use Secure Shell (SSH) FTP protocol to upload the file.
 Use PASV mode Use Passive FTP protocol to upload the file.
 Server Name (Required) Enter the hostname or IP address of the target server.
 Port Enter a port number, if required.
 User Name Enter the server user name to log into the target server.
 Folder Name Enter the folder path on the target server where the report should go.
 File Name (Required) Enter a file name for the report.